cansyl/DEEPScreen/README.md

 CHEMBL1934285,TN,INACT  CHEMBL61236,TN,INACT    CHEMBL3127099,TN,INACT  CHEMBL406475,TP,ACT     CHEMBL266334,TP,ACT, ...
 ```

+The expected training run time for the example model on the provided training dataset (with the given hyper-parameters) on a "normal" desktop computer is around 10 minutes.
+Training run times can dramatically change according to the selected hyper-parameters.

-It is possible to observe a difference in performance measures (compared to the reported model performances) within a 10% range due to both random starting of weights at the beginning of each training run and the split of train/test instances.
+It is possible to observe a difference in performance measures (compared to the reported model performances) within a 10% range due to both random starting of weights at the beginning of each training run and the random split of train/test instances.

 ## How to re-produce the results for DEEPScreen vs DL-based DTI predictors performance comparison